George Floyd protests in Columbus, Ohio: June 21

 A peaceful march, titled the LGBTQ Unity March, was held by local black, queer-owned company Kingfinity in the early afternoon, marching from the Ohio Statehouse to Stonewall Columbus.
 Later in the evening, Statehouse-area protests involving about 250 participants reached a higher conflict than in recent days, beginning with protesters blocking traffic.
 It led to two arrests, pepper spray being used on protesters, and additional police being called into the area.
 One of the arrests was over an electric scooter thrown at a police officer.

 The June 21 conflict was controversial, as the mayor had banned the use of chemical agents against nonviolent protesters less than a week prior.
 Mayor Ginther defended the actions, saying that the police were met with violence.
 Several Columbus City Council members disagreed, and condemned the use of the chemical agents.
 Another controversy arose over a man with two prosthetic legs, both allegedly removed by police during the conflict.
 Footage from police body cameras contradict the claim, while other videos show the man throwing a sign at police.

 June 22

 Columbus police officers, speaking anonymously, detailed low morale and unsteady leadership in the department and mixed signals from the city government.
 Regarding the incident on the prior day, they recounted several "stand-down" orders, conflicting with official accounts by the mayor and Division of Police.

 June 27

 Hundreds gather at a "recall Mayor Ginther" rally, with many calling on Ginther to defund the city's police department.

+July 18

+BLM supporters were among several groups protesting outside of the Statehouse.
+Anti-mask protesters were also present.